 Our vision is to leverage the power of transdisciplinary collaboration, data integration, and translational research to advance clinical practice, science and education in Hematology and Hematologic Malignancies.

 The University of Utah is the state’s flagship academic institution, providing a broad spectrum of education to an increasingly diverse student body.
 A focus on research and discovery fueled by the legacy of the state’s pioneering spirit and an appreciation for the value of collaboration are the basis for the University’s outsized contributions to medicine and biomedical sciences.

-The Division of Hematology and Hematologic Malignancies currently has 33 faculty members with diverse scientific and clinical interests.
+The Division of Hematology and Hematologic Malignancies currently has a near 40 faculty members with diverse scientific and clinical interests.
 For several years, clinical activity and extramural funding have demonstrated a steep upward trajectory.
 The Division is committed to the core values of excellence, respect, integrity, and diversity.
 Collaboratively minded candidates with a penchant for scientific discourse will find a welcoming home in our program.

 Clinical Hematologist, Clinical Track, Rank DOQ - Apply Here